KoshkinaVS/vortex_identification/README.md

 ## Overview

 This repository provides tools for analyzing mesoscale coherent vortical structures (CVS) in the atmosphere using Eulerian vortex identification methods.
 The implementation includes calculations of Q-criterion, Δ-criterion, $\lambda_2$-criterion, swirling strength ($\lambda_{ci}$), and Rortex criteria based on numerical atmospheric data (accepting 2D or 3D velocity fields).
-Additionally, functions for computing primary CVS statistics (size, shape, thermodynamic parameters) are provided.
+Additionally, functions for saparation of individual vortices and computing primary CVS statistics (size, shape, thermodynamic parameters) are provided.

 ## Features